Matthew-Mitchell/pdf-repo-viewer/README.rst

 What it doesn't
 ---------------

 Add files.
 Delete files.
 Prevent anyone from viewing files.
+Search for files.
+It's really basic.

 Motivation